-With that in mind, this article brings together the best Nokia phones available today, at a range of budgets that include the latest releases to the cheaper and more rugged smartphones (opens in new tab).
-We'll walk you through the main differences between them, and give you the information you need to choose between them for yourself or to gift to a loved one.
+With that in mind, this article brings together our picks of the best Nokia smartphones available today, at a range of budgets that include the latest releases to the cheaper and more rugged smartphones (opens in new tab).
+We'll walk you through the main differences between these devices, and give you the information you need to choose between them for yourself or to gift to a loved one.

 The Nokia 8.3 is our clear choice as the best Nokia phone you can buy today.
-First, because it’s the only phone on our list that supports 5G.
-Second, because it has a lovely camera.
-And thirdly because, despite being the priciest model on our list, it’s still nicely affordable.
+Firstly, because it has a lovely camera, and secondly because despite being one of the priciest models on our list, it’s still nicely affordable.

-The rear camera is by far the best that Nokia has to offer right now, featuring a 64MP f/1.89 main sensor, a 12MP ultra-wide sensor with an aperture of f/2.2, a 2MP macro sensor and a 2MP depth sensor.
-It even provides pretty decent images in good light, although the night-time mode isn’t the best on the market.
-Meanwhile the 24MP front camera takes good quality selfies, and works well on video calls too, assisted by Zeiss optics in each lens.
+The rear camera is by far the best that Nokia has to offer right now, featuring a 64MP f/1.9 main sensor, a 12MP ultra-wide sensor with an aperture of f/2.2, a 2MP macro sensor, and a 2MP depth sensor.
+The 24MP front camera captures good-quality selfies and works well on video calls too, assisted by Zeiss optics in each lens.

 The 4,500mAh battery of the Nokia 8.3 is pretty capable and should get you through an entire day, unless you're doing some intense video streaming.
 Overall, this is not the best phone on the market by any means.
-But if you’re looking for a high-end experience, a decent camera and 5G at a fraction of the price of a new iPhone or Galaxy, the 8.3 offers excellent value for money.(opens in new tab)
+But if you’re looking for a high-end experience, a decent camera, and 5G at a fraction of the price of a new iPhone, Samsung, or Google Pixel phone, the 8.3 offers excellent value for money.(opens in new tab)

 Short of cash for a new phone?
 Then this is where Nokia really comes into its own.
 For less than $120 / £100, you can pick up a smartphone running Android 10 and with a decent (4.000mAh) battery, in the form of the Nokia 1.4.